 This 1953 video clip from “Education for Living” shows color footage of students in the Brooklyn campus pharmacy laboratories and the “completely stocked pharmacy, furnished and managed exactly as the neighborhood drugstore on the corner.”

 In 1937, a Department of Nursing was formed within the School of Education.
-The department became a separate School of Nursing Education in 1942, helping to train nursing during the years of WWII.
+The department became a separate School of Nursing Education in 1942, helping to train nurses during World War II.
 In 1958, the School again became a Department under the School of Education, finally closing in 1966.
 This video clip from 1953 highlights the Nursing Education program, as well as the school’s health counseling services and emergencies facilities.